danilugaresi/tsp-stsp-formulations/README.md

 This repository contains material from a group academic project developed collaboratively by:
 - Daniel Lugaresi Palomares
 - Iker Rodríguez Rodríguez
-## Disclaimer
-This repository is intended for educational and academic purposes.
-The work was carried out as part of a university project and is shared to showcase the methodology, implementation, and results obtained during the project.